confluentinc/cp-demo/docs/index.rst

 The connectors used in this demo are configured to automatically read and write Avro-formatted data, leveraring the Confluent Schema Registry.
 The REST Proxy is running for optional client access.

 1. View the Schema Registry subjects for topics that have registered schemas for their keys and/or values.
-Notice the security arguments passed into the ``curl`` command which are required to interact with the Schema Registry, which is listening on port 8085, that has been enabled for only HTTPS.
+Notice the security arguments passed into the ``curl`` command which are required to interact with the Schema Registry, which is listening for HTTPS on port 8085.

    .. sourcecode:: bash